ProfJski/ArtColors/README.md

 ### Principle #2: ArtColors should make it easy to select a wide range of hues by balancing the spectrum
 Doing so is where the math gets interesting.

 If you are the inquisitive sort who wonders why RGB+ fails at providing a balanced spectrum of colors, there are two reasons.
 The first we can summarize by analogy: green and blue aren't very "orthonomal" in our color experience.
 But this merely begs the question: why not?
 The answer is not trivial.
 Indeed the question is even more perpleixing when one considers that RGB is based in part on the physiology of human cone cells.
+Shouldn't green and blue *seem* orthonormal to us insofar as they are aligned to the "vector bases" of our cone cell "inputs"?
 The answer is that our *psychological* perception of color is not a direct result of human cone cell neuron response curves.
 The brain *does its own mixing* to create colors we commonly experience but are not aligned to the frequency-response curve of any one cone cell.
-These colors are [Non-spectral colors](https://en.wikipedia.org/wiki/Spectral_color#Non-spectral_colors): you don't see them in prismatically separated light.
+These colors are [non-spectral colors](https://en.wikipedia.org/wiki/Spectral_color#Non-spectral_colors): you don't see them in prismatically separated light.

 Non-spectral colors include:
 *All grays!* (thank you, rod cells)
 *All tints and shades* = art terms for adding white or black respectively to a "pure" color, thus all mixtures involving any gray to spectral colors
 Important hues like purple (and any tint or shade thereof).
 "Purple" isn't a spectral color: the perception of purple is the psychological result when the brain mixes stimuli from both the red-sensitive and blue-sensitive cone cells.

+So RGB is based on the physics of emitted light, and its primaries are selected based on the physiology of human cone cells, but it doesn't factor in higher-level but intrinsically human neurological factos of how the brain generates certain color perceptions that are non-spectral.
+Art color theory was attentive to this fact from mere experience, even without understanding of the underlying causes.